Cornerstone-OnDemand/modelkit/README.md

 ```

 ## Community
-Join our [community](https://discord.gg/ayj5wdAArV) community on Discord to get support and leave feedback
+Join our [community](https://discord.gg/ayj5wdAArV) on Discord to get support and leave feedback